How much does it cost to build an app in 2026?

 How to save money on app development

-A Minimum Viable Product isn’t a half-finished product - it’s a deliberately designed first version with the most important features.
+- Start with an MVP.
+A Minimum Viable Product isn’t a half-finished product, it’s a deliberately designed first version with the most important features.
 Expand based on real user feedback.

-React Native or Flutter covers the majority of use cases in 2026.
-One codebase, both platforms - 30–50% savings.
+- Choose cross-platform.
+React Native or Flutter covers most use cases in 2026.
+One codebase, both platforms, 30-50% savings.

-Firebase, Supabase, or similar solutions can reduce backend development costs by 50–70% during the MVP phase.
+- Use BaaS.
+Firebase, Supabase, or similar can reduce backend development costs by 50-70% during the MVP phase.

-Don’t build features based on what you think users want.
-Build based on what the data shows.
+- Iterate, don’t speculate.
+Build based on what data shows, not what you think users want.
 Fewer unnecessary features means lower costs.

+- Get a fixed-price quote.
 Hourly billing feels flexible but is unpredictable.
-A fixed-price project means a predictable budget.
+Fixed-price means a predictable budget.

 2026 trends affecting app development costs